nap32/ohm/README.md

 # Usage
 \
-Once Ohm is up-and-running, the proxy satisfies a powerful means to ingest browser traffic as persistent records into a data store.\
+Once Ohm is up-and-running, the proxy passively ingests browser traffic into the configured datastore.\
 \
-Without too much effort, using the database solution's tooling provides a local logging mechanism.\
+Using the database solution's tooling provides a local logging mechanism out-of-the-box.\
-By leveraging existing knowledge of queries, you can quickly answer questions such as:
+By querying your traffic records, you can quickly answer questions such as:

-    * "What routes have I enumerated for this API?"
+    * "What endpoints/routes have I enumerated for this API?"
-    * "How many services do I know about?"
+    * "How many unique services do I know about on this subdomain?"
     * "Do I know of any applications using this potentially problematic header?"
     * "How do I make this POST request again - what form fields do I need?"

 Through consistent use, you'll build up more complete information over time without needing to maintain the traffic in notes or navigate intercepting proxy traffic history.\
-\
-This is not the only value that Ohm can provide, as the database's resulting collection of traffic records provides a flexible interface to streamline automation efforts.\
+The result is a collection of traffic records that provide a flexible interface to streamline automation efforts.\
 Ohm is designed to avoid introducing undesirable domain-specific languages or interface definition languages and instead offer the flexibility for its users to leverage database solutions.\
 You can tailor your tooling to your specific use-case or workload - potential ideas to consider include: